28516966/Buried-Pipes/README.md

 # Buried-Pipes
 Analysis tools for the design of buried pipes.
 Currently unverified.
-More for personal use in experimentation with TKinter rather than any purpose.
+Intended more for personal experimentation with TKinter rather than any actual use.